Tips

 4) Add entry points where questions happen

-• your contact form suggested articles
+• suggested articles in support forms

-• onboarding emails linking to the right guides
+• onboarding emails

 5) Use a tiny set of rules so it stays tidy as you scale